teomonda/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 > [!TIP]
 > Because you can't be sure that external users will be using a supported Office client app, sharing links from SharePoint and OneDrive after creating guest accounts (for specific users) or when you use [SharePoint and OneDrive integration with Azure AD B2B](/sharepoint/sharepoint-azureb2b-integration-preview) (for any authenticated user) is a more reliable method to support secure collaboration with external users.

+Section to be verified as, from my tests and my customer's exteral users with Microsoft accounts cannot open documents in the browser and thus the SharePoint Sharing link is useless.
+Only attaching the document as a copy seems to work, and opening in desktop apps, even if the account is added to guests

 ### Conditional Access policies

 If your organization has implemented [Azure Active Directory Conditional Access policies](/azure/active-directory/conditional-access/overview), check the configuration of those policies.
 If the policies include **Microsoft Azure Information Protection** and the policy extends to external users, those external users must have a guest account in your tenant even if they have an Azure AD account in their own tenant.